enarx/website/src/pages/meetings.md

 # Meetings

+:warning: **Enarx used to have regular meetings, but they are currently on hold due to the closing of Profian.** :warning:

 ## Enarx Daily Meeting

 We have **daily meetings** at 10:00-10:30 EST, using [Google Meet](https://meet.google.com/uxk-ipyg-iui).
 No account is needed to join.